This is Streblow Country.

 Following in Their Footsteps

-After Randy passed away in 2011, his protege, Steve Horton, who worked with the company since 1983, took ownership of Streblow.
-He continued the passion and drive.
-Streblow continued producing one to two boats per year, each unlike any other.
+After Randy passed away in 2011, Streblow continued producing one to two boats per year, each unlike any other.

 70 Years of Drive & Commitment

-This year, in our new state-of-the-art facility in Lake Geneva, Wisconsin, Streblow has continued to make waves in the boating industry.
-Whether we're restoring 70 year old wooden masterpieces or continuing work on our brand new Streblow boats, our passion and commitment to what we do remains constant.
-We are the oldest, most premier wooden boat maker in the United States and that won't change any time soon.
+In 2020, in our new state-of-the-art facility in Lake Geneva, Wisconsin, Streblow has continues to make waves in the boating industry.
+Whether we’re restoring 70 year old wooden masterpieces or continuing work on our brand new Streblow boats, our passion and commitment to what we do remains constant.
+We are the oldest, most premier wooden boat maker in the United States and that won’t change any time soon.